Why Turkey may be one of the most appealing Citizenship by Investment programs

-- Supportive documents regarding to the aforementioned investment requirements.
+- Supporting documents relating to the aforementioned investment requirements.

 - Receipt of the service charge

-- PoA (Power of Attorney) to authorize our legal team for handling all procedures with regards to the citizenship application
+- PoA (Power of Attorney) to authorize our legal team to handle all procedures with regards to the citizenship application

 Why you may be interested in obtaining a second passport in Turkey